 how to write a literature review

 Are you a researcher planning to publish your research paper and don’t know how to write a literature review?
-How many papers to read?
-Can AI tools make my job easier?
 This guide will address these questions and offer practical tips and strategies to help you present your findings effectively.
-These are tips from Neha Agrawal who has successfully published research papers in reputed peer-reviewed journals!
 Before diving into this – check out the previous blog – How to Write a Research Paper?

 • Introduction